ircart/ircart/README.md

 Do you have IRC art you made that you would like to include in this repository?

-Head over to the [/uploads/](https://github.com/ircart/ircart/discussions/2) discussion to submit your art!
-You can also create a [pull request](https://github.com/ircart/ircart/pulls) to submit art.
+Create a [pull request](https://github.com/ircart/ircart/pulls) to submit art, or use the [/uploads/](https://github.com/ircart/ircart/discussions/2) discussion.

 Create an [issue](https://github.com/ircart/ircart/issues) to report any broken art, duplicate files, low quality art, or art that belongs in a different directory.